Samuel-Solomon-1/Assignment-8-Supervised-Learning-Classification/README.md

 # Supervised Learning Classification - Titanic Survival Prediction

 This repository contains the implementation and evaluation of supervised classification models applied to the [Titanic dataset](https://www.kaggle.com/c/titanic/data).
-The project is part of **Assignment 8** in a Machine Learning course, focusing on end-to-end classification including preprocessing, modeling, evaluation, and deployment strategy.
+The project is **Assignment 8** of Introduction to Artificial Intelligence, focusing on end-to-end classification including preprocessing, modeling, evaluation, and deployment strategy.

 ---